 Q: Who will receive the scholarship funds when the installments are disbursed?

 The chapter will receive each installment via ACH transmittal or check.
-The chapter is encouraged to pay the invoices from the flight school/flying club/CFI/etc. rather than directly giving funds to the scholar.
+The chapter is encouraged to pay the invoices from the flight school, flying club, CFI, etc., rather than giving funds directly to the scholar.